scottamass/radio-browser/README.md

 - move station list to a database
 - add user account and favorite mode
 - remember last station in local storage
+- major Ui overhall
+    -   it is currently using the standard create react app style and theme